 Query Management

-The Query Management page provides real-time visibility and control over all currently running queries across dashboards, alerts, logs, and reports within an OpenObserve instance.
+The Query Management feature provides real-time visibility and control over all currently running queries across dashboards, alerts, logs, and reports within an OpenObserve instance.
 Using the Query Management page, you can decide whether to cancel a query or leave it running.

 By default, root

-organization can access the Query Management page.
-RBAC cannot grant access to other custom roles.
+org can access the Query Management page.

 To access the Query Management page: